sjbylo/aba/README.md

 ## Who should use Aba?

 Use Aba if you want to get OpenShift up and running quickly in an air-gapped environment without having to study the documentation in detail.
-It also works with connected environments!

 1. [What does Aba do for me?](#what-does-Aba-do-for-me)
 1. [Quick Guide](#quick-guide)